-They serve slow-cooked beans with poached eggs and chorizo, ricotta hotcakes with strawberries and pistachio butter, deli boards, breakfast roll with eggs, cheese, bacon, cheese, rocket and tomato, as well as their iconic mushroom and Parmesan bruschetta, and the double cheese, ham, and egg toastie.
+They serve slow-cooked beans with poached eggs and chorizo, ricotta hotcakes with strawberries and pistachio butter, deli boards, breakfast roll with eggs, cheese, bacon, cheese, rocket and tomato.
+And then there’s their iconic mushroom and Parmesan bruschetta, and the double cheese, ham, and egg toastie.

 The Waterfront Café is a picturesque café and general store on the beautiful waterfront of Church Point.
-The café serves classical breakfast options, as well as unique dishes.
+This café serves classic breakfast options, as well as unique dishes.
 They serve a big breakfast, consisting of eggs, bacon, sausages, mushrooms, tomatoes, hash browns, and toast.

 They also have bagels, scotch egg/salmon scotch egg roti, steak rot, deconstructed breakfast tacos, shakshuka, fruit salad, as well as fresh bakery options such as muffins and sourdough.

 Joe Black Café is all about community, food, and coffee.
-The café is situated in the center of Sydney, and they’re open from early in the morning to mid-afternoon.
+The café is situated in the centre of Sydney, and they’re open from early in the morning to mid-afternoon.
 They serve classic breakfasts with a twist.
 We just had to include this place amongst our best places for breakfasts in Sydney.

-They serve stormin Norman, which consists of onions, tomatoes, avocado, and poached eggs on sourdough.
+The fabulously named Stormin’ Norman, which consists of onions, tomatoes, avocado, and poached eggs on sourdough, is delicious.

-They also have various forms of eggs and toast, smashed avocado, cooked breakfast, bolognese mince with poached eggs, creamy bircher, maple granola, ham, cheese, and tomato omelet and eggs Benedict.
+They also have various forms of eggs and toast, smashed avocado, cooked breakfasts, bolognese mince with poached eggs, creamy bircher, maple granola, ham, cheese, and tomato omelette and eggs Benedict.

-Their menu reflects quality, with additions such as champagne ham, smoked salmon, bacon, and poached eggs available to add.
+Their menu reflects quality, with additions such as champagne ham, smoked salmon, bacon, and poached eggs available as add ons.
 For lunch, they serve sangas and salads, as well as brunch bakes such as muffins, brownies, banana bread, and croissants.

-The beautiful building of the café originates from the 1860s and has contributed to Sydney’s architectural scene.
+The beautiful building that houses the café originates from the 1860s and has contributed to Sydney’s architectural scene.
 Their menu consists of European and modern Australian cuisine, including delicious breakfast options.

 Their cake display is famous for the delectable treats on offer.
 They have an extensive selection featuring croissants, banana bread with ricotta and honey, smashed avocado, roasted mushrooms on sourdough, and grilled halloumi for breakfast.

 Four Frogs became successful in 2013, when their location in Mosman opened.
-The restaurant was born from four french friends who lived in Australia and wanted to bring French food and authentic crêpes to the country.
+The restaurant was founded by four French friends who lived in Australia and wanted to bring French food and authentic crêpes to the country.

 There are now three chains of the restaurant, and their success is phenomenal.
 They have an extensive menu of crêpes and galettes.
-Crêpes are sweet, and galettes are savory.
+Crêpes are sweet, and galettes are savoury.

 They have ham and Swiss cheese, spinach and feta, bacon, egg and cheese, smoked salmon, cream cheese and chive galettes.
 They have many more, including french cheeses such as raclette.
 These are no ordinary pancakes – their crêpes are classic and delicious.